jeskodes/word-scramble/README.md

 #### Textbox Specific Bugs

 **BUG**
-- Initially used four animal words in array inside script.js to scramble; the words were four letters in lenght or shorter.
+- Initially used four animal words in array inside script.js to scramble; the words were four letters in length or shorter.
-- Added much big array of animal words to separate js file and the text went outside of input and output boxes.
+- Added larger array of animal words to separate js file and the text went outside of input and output boxes.

 **Fix**
 - Added classes to inWord(textbox) and myWordsFromJson (scrambled words) and styled with CSS.